PranganNath/LncRNA-Identification-Pipeline-GUI/README.md

 - miRanda: For predicting LncRNA-miRNA interactions.
 Recommended version: 3.3a or above
 - CAPSULE-LPI: For predicting LncRNA-protein interactions.
 Recommended version: 1.0 and above
 - RNAFOLD: For predicting secondary structures of transcripts.
 Recommended version: 1.99.3 or above
 - SEEKR: For functional annotation of novel transcripts.
-Recommended version:
+Recommended version: 1.0 or above

 ### 2. INSTALLING THE PIPELINE
 - Make sure you have zenity installed in your system.
 Currently the GUI version only supports the use of zenity as a GUI platform.